 Clerk: House Bill 901.
 The motion to concur in Senate Amendments 1 and 2 has been filed by Representative and has been approved for consideration.
 Speaker: The chair recognizes Representative [House sponsor].
 Sponsor: Mr. Speaker, I move that the House concur (or refuse to concur) in Senate Amendments No. 1 and 2 to House Bill 901.
 [Explains Senate amendments.]
 Conference Reports If the House refuses to concur with one or more Senate amendments, the House will ask the Senate to recede from them.
 If the Senate refuses, the bill's sponsor can ask for appointment of a conference committee.
-Each conference committee has five members from each house-three of the majority and two of the minority party.
+A conference committee has five members from each house-three of the majority and two of the minority party.
 Conference Committee reports are automatically sent to the Rules Committee, which may refer them to substantive committees.
-36 Speaker: On the order of Conference Committee Reports.
+However, conference committees have rarely if ever been used in recent years.
+Speaker: On the order of Conference Committee Reports.
 The Conference Committee Report on House Bill 601.
 Read the bill, Mr. Clerk.
 Clerk: House Bill 601.
 The motion to adopt the Conference Committee Report has been filed by Representative and has been approved for consideration.
 Speaker: The chair recognizes Representative [House sponsor].